-7 Christianity A religion based on the teachings of Jesus Christ. conquer Overcome and take control of a place or people.
+Christianity A religion based on the teachings of Jesus Christ. conquer Overcome and take control of a place or people.
 Danegeld A tax collected from the Anglo-Saxon people paid to the Viking invaders in exchange for peace. invasion When a foreign army enters a country by force. monastery A building where monks live, work, study and pray, separate from the outside world. monk A member of a male religious community who lives in a monastery. pagan A person who believes in many gods, or does not follow one of the world's major religions. raid A sudden attack, which aims to cause damage. reeve A local official in Anglo-Saxon England.

-An area of Europe, which includes Sweden, Norway and Denmark.
+Scandinavia An area of Europe, which includes Sweden, Norway and Denmark. wattle and daub A traditional building material made from woven twigs or sticks and mud.